Ildemaro Vargas Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff leads the league.

-- The Blue Jays' 3.74 team ERA ranks second among all MLB pitching staffs.
+- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).

+- Blue Jays pitchers combine to allow 161 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Gausman (9-8 with a 3.23 ERA and 195 strikeouts in 150 1/3 innings pitched) tries for his 10th victory when he gets the start for the Blue Jays, his 26th of the season.
+- Berrios goes for his 10th victory when he makes the start for the Blue Jays, his 27th of the season.
+He is 9-9 with a 3.55 ERA and 144 strikeouts in 152 2/3 innings pitched.

-- In his last time out on Wednesday against the Baltimore Orioles, the right-hander went six innings, giving up two earned runs while surrendering five hits.
+- In his last outing on Thursday against the Baltimore Orioles, the right-hander went six innings, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.